htcondor/htmap/docs/source/tips-and-tricks.rst

 .. code:: shell

-   htmap status  # See info on each job, and various tags
+   htmap status --live  # See live display of info on each job (and their tags)

 This might indicate that 4 jobs in tag ``foo`` are completed and 2 are idle (or waiting to be run).
 These commands will show more information about individual